Correlation and Auto-correlation – An Easy Primer on 2 Key Concepts

 You can get the data used in the example from here.
 If you use this data in your work be sure to do a shout-out to the folks at the UC Irvine ML repository.

-Here is an example of what looks like a case for nonlinear correlation.
+Here is an example of what looks like a case of nonlinear correlation.

 Example of a nonlinear relationship (Image by Author)